 - Flagstone Pavers – If your patio is built with stones of all different shapes and sizes, you may have used Flagstone Pavers.
 Continue using the Flagstone pavers in your walkway to provide a uniform theme in your backyard.
 Alternately, use them to create some interest with shape and texture into what might otherwise be a plainer patio area.
 Their natural look makes them ideal for nearly any style.

-- Roman Dominion – If you have a classic and clean-lined patio, continue the clean lines with Roman Dominion Pavers.
+- Dominion Pavers – If you have a classic and clean-lined patio, continue the clean lines with Dominion Pavers.
 These pavers comes in three different sizes, enabling you to create diverse patterns or go completely linear for a truly modern look.
-Roman Dominion pavers have been tumbled for rounded corners to provides a worn texture look.
+Dominion Pavers have been tumbled for rounded corners to provides a worn texture look.

 3. Retaining Wall Backyard Border